ddhira123/Algorithms-HacktoberFest/PULL_REQUEST_TEMPLATE.md

  - [ ] Added a file in correct language folder
  - [ ] Followed [Piyush](https://github.com/piyush97)
  - [ ] Starred the repository
+ - [ ] Wrote about the algo in the Readme.md